German cities have right to ban diesel cars, court rules

 Sales of diesel cars have been falling fast in Europe since the Volkswagen scandal, with fears of driving bans sending demand sharply down in Germany in the last year.

-Arndt Ellinghorst, analyst at Evercore ISI, warned before the ruling that a decision in favour of diesel bans could “open Pandora’s Box” by forcing carmakers to invest billions of euros in older technology just as they try to focus their resources into new electric, autonomous and digital technologies.
+Arndt Ellinghorst, analyst at Evercore ISI, warned before the ruling that a decision in favour of diesel bans could “open Pandora’s box” by forcing carmakers to invest billions of euro in older technology just as they try to focus their resources into new electric, autonomous and digital technologies.

 In one government-sponsored analysis by the Technical University in Munich, the cost of retrofits designed to reduce NOx emissions by 90 per cent would be about €1,300 per vehicle.
 A separate calculation by Volkswagen put the cost at €2,500 per case, he noted.

-Based on these estimates, the total cost to fixing around 5.8 million older diesel cars in Germany would cost between €7.6 billion and €14.5 billion.
+Based on these estimates, the total cost of fixing about 5.8 million older diesel cars in Germany would be between €7.6 billion and €14.5 billion.

 “Diesel might get its final kiss of death from a court ruling,” Mr Ellinghorst said.